smansoft/ssl-ecdsa-scripts/README.md

 			fe/out.fe.smansoft.com.cln.tar
 			fe/out.fe.smansoft.com.srv.tar

-Please, send your notes and questions to info@smansoft.com.
+Please this post: http://blog.smansoft.com/2019/04/07/ssl-ecdsa-scripts/ for more info and send your notes and questions to info@smansoft.com.